CAPiedade/Virus-Assembly/README.md

 + Numpy
 + BioPython
 + Anaconda Python is reccomended for other modules
++ igraph

 (anyothers that you may find, please inform me to add)

 #### WARNING

-This code will generate large amounts of data, so be prepared to have to use
+This code will generate large amounts of data!

 #### Problems Still to Solve